-A tool to find open S3 buckets and dump their contents
+A tool to find open S3 buckets in AWS or other cloud providers:

 The tool takes in a list of bucket names to check.
 Found S3 buckets are output to file.
 The tool will also dump or list the contents of ‘open’ buckets locally.

 - 🔭 Supports many built-in S3 storage providers or custom

 - 🕵️♀️ Scans all bucket permissions to find misconfigurations